-The Format NVM command shall fail if the controller is in an invalid security state.
-See the TCG SIIS reference.
+The Format NVM command shall fail if the controller is in an invalid security state (refer to the appropriate security specification, e.g., TCG SIIS).
 The Format NVM command may fail if there are outstanding I/O commands to the namespace specified to be formatted.
 I/O commands for a namespace that has a Format NVM command in progress may fail.